andreacappelletti97/mapreduce_hw2/README.md

 - No while or for loop is present, instead recursive functions are largely used into the project.

-- Modular architecture (code is divided by module to enhance mainteinability)
+- Modular architecture (code is divided by module to enhance maintainability)